lizyness/SSOAutoCrafting/README.md

   - Press **P** to start the script once.
   - Redo with your mouse over a different planter.
   - When you are done, do not forget to **stop the script** by pressing **P** again.

+- Horse caring script
+  - This script will proceed to take care of the horse you are facing.
+This will pick their hooves, give them food and water, and brush them.
+  - **Face correctly** the horse you want to take care.
+  - Press **F8** to start the horse caring process.
+  - Wait for the script to end, it will notify you with a tooltip.
+It will deactivate itself.
+  - **If you want to stop the script at any moment,** you can press **F8** again to toggle it off.

 ## Configuration